From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Response rate by Wednesday:

-The one who left wasn’t price-sensitive.
-They were pausing all external consulting due to internal restructuring.
-Would’ve left regardless of price.
+The one client who left wasn’t price-sensitive; they were pausing all external consulting due to internal restructuring and would have left regardless of price.

 Week 6